CCC-S/CPU_Schedule_Algorithm/README.md

 This directory includes 5 forementioned schedule algorithms

-# Reference
+# References

-The framework of this JAVA project references to JiaCheng Hu's work, like the use of _BurstUnit.java_, _CPU.java_.
+The framework of this JAVA project references to JiaCheng Hu's work, like the use of _BurstUnit.java_, _CPU.java_ and abstract class _Schedule.java_.